Deadly Apples: History

+Originally founded by singer Alex Martel while in high school, the project went through different lineups and iterations before being joined by drummer Antoine Lamothe.

-In early 2017, the band released the Infected EP on streaming platforms.
+In 2008, the band released the Infected EP on streaming platforms.
 Paul Barker, formerly of Ministry, remixed the song "Self Inflicted Oppression" with samples from Ministry's "Psalm 69".
 The remix was featured on the soundtrack for the documentary film Fix: The Ministry Movie.
-The band also released several songs from their first full-length album, Petty, which was mixed by Vance Powell, mastered by Bob Ludwig and featuring Munky from Korn as guest guitarist on the songs "Further" and "Help".
+In 2017, the band released the Petty EP which was mixed by Vance Powell, mastered by Bob Ludwig and featuring Munky from Korn as guest guitarist on the songs "Further" and "Help".

-In 2017, the band supported Rammstein in Canada and released a music video for "Further" directed by Lamothe.
+The band supported Rammstein in Canada and released a music video for "Further" directed by Tony.
 More shows were announced for 2017, including festival slots at Knotfest and Fronterizo Fest, as well as support dates for Deftones in Mexico.

 In February 2018, the band sold out the National club in Montreal.
 In March 2018, they toured Japan with Korn and performed at the Vans Warped Tour in Tokyo.
 In April and May, the band played several festivals in Mexico and South America including Hell & Heaven Fest, Fronterizo Fest, and Vivo X El Rock, as well as several support dates with Deftones and Front 242.
 In June 2018, the band played its largest hometown show to 20,000 fans on the opening night of Montebello Rockfest, as well as Machaca Festival in Mexico.

 In July and August, Deadly Apples toured arenas and amphitheaters for two months with Marilyn Manson and Rob Zombie on the US Twins of Evil Tour, as well as solo Marilyn Manson dates.
 The song "None of Them" from the Petty album was remixed by Chris Lord-Alge.